missVM/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 project 3

 project 4.
-Create a script that lists environment variables.
+Create a script that lists environment variables

+project 5. a script that lists all local variables and environment variables, and functions.